Snaky1a/TLauncher-Legacy/README.md

 # TLauncher-Legacy
-The last version of the minecraft launcher (TL Legacy) (soon renamed to Legacy Launcher).
+The last version of the minecraft launcher (TL Legacy) (soon be renamed to Legacy Launcher).